-The Garage at 1733 Sixteenth Street, N.W., Washington, D.C. is located in Square 192, Lot 108 (Griginal') Lot 27, 23, 24, 25, and 26 of William S. Roose's subdivision) (Figures 1 - 4).
-It is currently over a by the Supreme council, who acquired it in 1965.
-The building as it stands today has experienced a substantial number of acclifons and alterations from its enfect known construction in 188; as a scree
+The Garage at 1733 Sixteenth Street, N.W., Washington, D.K., Islocated in Equare 192, Lot 108 (Uniginally Lots 17, 25, 24, 25, and 26 of William S. Roose's subdivision) (Tigures 1 - 4).
+It is correctly owned by the Supreme council, who acquired it in 1969.
+The building as it stands today has expenenced a substantial number of accitions and alterations from its earliest known construction in 188) as a score he fitting has had earlors used over tisting history, tild, ding at a tour house, had earth that at unings house, trable, and concretening pages.
+The history's less agree one seed that our recent and longest use, as such, the half-tip will be referred to as at tier the "Carage" of the "Scotish Hos i emple Grage".